Protecting yourself online, at home and everywhere in between.

 How The Family Place Helps

-We support survivors facing the fear and uncertainty of stalking through:
+We support survivors confronting the fear and uncertainty of abuse — online, at home and in their communities — through:

-Together with partners like the Texas Council on Family Violence, we are working to expand protections and provide lifesaving resources.
+Together with partners like the Texas Council on Family Violence, we’re working to expand protections and provide lifesaving resources — including sharing TCFV’s trusted Digital Safety Planning Toolkit to help survivors navigate today’s technology risks.

 What You Can Do

-Stalking doesn’t just affect individuals—it impacts families, workplaces, and communities.
-The more we talk about it, believe survivors, and hold abusers accountable, the safer we all become.
+Stalking and digital abuse don’t just affect individuals—they impact families, workplaces, and entire communities.
+The more we talk about these issues, believe survivors and hold abusers accountable, the safer we all become.

 10 Ways to Stay Safer Online